discretize/discretize-serverless-apply/README.md

 2. Setup the secrets:

+ORIGIN_URL is the url to the website

 ```
 $ wrangler secret put DISCORD_WEBHOOK
 $ wrangler secret put NOCODEAPI_URL
+$ wrangler secret put ORIGIN_URL
 ```

 3. Then, after installing [wrangler](https://developers.cloudflare.com/workers/get-started/) you should be able to execcute `wrangler dev` to launch the development server.